jj-gagnon/generative_sculpture/README.md

-# Version 1
+# Step 5: Animation

 Put link here

 ### Description
-Not exactly relavent to the sculptural output of this project, but I was just too curious to see what these shapes would look like if animated.
+Not exactly relevant to the sculptural output of this project, but I was just too curious to see what these shapes would look like if animated.

 ### Features